FEDERAL ENERGY EFFICIENT HOME IMPROVEMENT CREDIT (25C)

 Source: IRS

 The 25C Energy Efficient Home Improvement Credit is limited to $2,000 per year for heat pump water heater installations, and there is a $3,200 yearly cap for all 25C tax credits combined.
+All 25C tax credits expired on Dec.
+31, 2025.

 Tax credit limitations

 The 25C Weatherization tax credit may cover up to 30% of your weatherization project costs, capped at $1,200.
+Labor costs are ineligible.

 Generally, you must subtract any price adjustments from the cost of the item.
 This can mean rebates, utility subsidies, financial incentives, and anything else that lowers the price point.
 This part can get a little tricky, so be sure to check the Frequently asked questions about energy efficient home improvements and residential clean energy property credits for more information.